 The first report of a coronavirus (COVID-19) outbreak at a nursing care facility was reported on March 1, 2020.
 The outbreak was reported in Washington State and is believed to be the first coronavirus outbreak at a nursing care or rehab facility.
-As of March 2, 2020, LifeCare Center of Kirkland reported that six coronavirus-related deaths have been linked to the facility, and another 50 people at the facility are in the process of being tested for COVID-19.

 If you or a loved one was infected by the coronavirus (COVID-19) in a nursing home or extended rehabilitation facility, you may be eligible for financial compensation.
 Call 1-800-718-4658 today for a free, confidential consultation.
 We are contingency lawyers, meaning we never collect a fee for our services unless we obtain a recovery for you.

 Are Nursing Facilities Liable For Patient’s Contracting Coronavirus?

 Any operating business such as a nursing home has the responsibility to make certain that its employees do not infect patients and residents.
 It is imperative that there is a system in place where workers are trained not to expose patients or passengers with virus symptoms.

 There are also specific nursing home rules called infection control program protocols that the federal government requires.
 Such protocols are “designed to provide a safe, sanitary, and comfortable environment and to help prevent the development and transmission of disease and infection.”
 Often times, when an infection infraction occurs the nursing home does not so state in the required infection report logs what measures are being taken to prevent future infections or subsequent exposures.
 This is reckless and sadly and has caused COVID-19 to be transmitted to countless patients.

 • Investigate, prevent and control infections in the nursing home.

 • Decide what procedures, such as isolation, should be applied to individual residents.